 And on another note: When are these " leaders" going to realize that they aren't white, and cannot get away with these crimes that white political leaders can??
 Not saying it's OK to do so, but common sense should trump greed.
-You may not like hearing this, but it is what it is.3 weeks ago
+You may not like hearing this, but it is what it is.2 months ago

 This article is one of the biggest crocks of crap I've seen in quite sometime.